balena-io/balena-cli/README.md

 - Some interactive widgets don't work on [Cygwin](https://cygwin.com/).
 If you're running Windows, it's preferrable that you use `cmd.exe`.
 - Most commands require an `<id>` argument, however [Commander](https://github.com/tj/commander.js) refuses to show that in the help page.
 This will be fixed soon.
-- If you make a typo when writing a command, or run the app without any command, nothing is shown.
-This will be fixed soon.